AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to <ins>list persons (UC02)</ins>.
-2. User requests to tag a person with a number of tags.
+2. User specifies a person in HireHive to tag with a specific tag.
-3. HireHive tags the person with the tags
+3. HireHive tags the person with the specific tag.

     Use case ends.

 **Extensions**

 * 3a.
-The given index is invalid.
+User specifies a person by a valid name, but HireHive has multiple people containing the same name.

     * 3a1.
 HireHive shows an error message.
+    * 3a2.
+HireHive shows a list of persons containing the name.
+    * 3a3.
+HireHive shows a message to ask user to enter the full name of the person to tag.

+      Use case ends.

+* 3b.
+User specifies a person by a name of a person that does not exist.
+    * 3b1.
+HireHive shows an error message that no such person exists.
+    * 3b2.
+HireHive shows an empty list of persons.

+      Use case ends.

+* 3c.
+User specifies a person by invalid index.
+    * 3c1.
+HireHive shows an error message that index is invalid.

+      Use case ends.

+* 3d.
+User enters an invalid offset.
+    * 3d1.
+HireHive shows an error message that offset is invalid.

-      Use case resumes at step 1.
+      Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements